18 Exercises That Show You Exactly What Muscles You Are Stretching

 18. Hip Flexor Stretch

-Muscles highlighted: Psoas, iliacus, quadratus lumborum and piriformis.
+Muscles targeted: Psoas, iliacus, quadratus lumborum and piriformis.

 Begin in a semi-kneeling position.
 As you slowly bring your right hip forward, you should begin to feel a stretch in the front of your hip.
 Grab your rear foot and squeeze your rear buttock to increase the stretch on your hip flexors.